Announcing a new course : Kanjira Fundamentals

 It feels like forever since I’ve posted an update to this site.
 A lot of change has occurred for me, personally and musically.
 The winter and spring of 2018 in India and Europe was incredible.
 Check my Instagram for photos and such.

 Since returning to Canada in May 2018, I’ve been focused on creating new music and a new life with an amazing new partner, Sahara Jane Nasr.
 Not only are we collaborating on a new world-fusion album, Between Worlds, but we’ve also begun Worldbeat Underground, an electroacoustic duo which focuses on creating spontaneous music for dance.
-Filming and editing music videos has become another avenue for creative expression, with our new production company Triangle House Media.
+Filming and editing music videos has become another avenue for creative expression, with our new production company Triangle House Studios.

 Chennai: Concerts, Coffee, Chaos